jaydeegbobeh/Devops-Bootcamp/Vagrant/README.md

 config.vm.network "private_network", ip: "192.168.10.100"

 # alias for private ip
-# ensure to install hostsupdater before rerunning vagrant
+# ensure to install hostsupdater before rerunning vagrant, plugin adds an entry to your /etc/hosts file on the host
 config.hostsupdater.aliases = ["development.local"]

 end